MapRock/IntelligenceBusiness/README.md

 https://technicspub.com/enterprise-intelligence/

-# *** Update on June 21, 2024 ***
+# *** Update on June 28, 2024 ***

-I will have the supplemental code posted by July 1, 2024.
+I will have the supplemental code posted by <b>July 18 2024</b>.
 The book just released on June 21, 2024.
 I need to properly comment the code and do the final edits of documents.

 As I mentioned in the book, the supplemental code is just sample code.
 It didn't discuss code in the book, but it was used to create the bulk of the 200+ figures in the book.